MicrosoftDocs/dynamics-365-project-operations/articles/psa/FAQ-allocation-methods.md

 ## Full Capacity
 The Full Capacity method books the resource’s full capacity for the specified from and to dates.
 For example, if a resource has a calendar set to work eight hours per day, five days a week, setting a start and end date that covers five working days will book the resource for 40 hours.
-The booking is done without regard to the resource's remaining capacity.
+The booking is done without regard to the resource's remaining capacity, or the duration of the requirement being scheduled.
 If a resource is already booked on other projects during that period, the 40 hours is booked as additional hours, which potentially leads to overbookings.

 ## Remaining Capacity
 The Remaining Capacity method is only available when you book directly to a project using the Schedule board.
 This method books the resource’s available capacity within the specified date range.
 For example, if a resource has a capacity of 40 hours per week and has already been booked 10 hours, booking for the same week results in booking the remaining 30 hours of capacity for that week.